11ty/11ty-website/docs/filters.md

 Read more about filters on the individual Template Language documentation pages:

-{% templatelangs templatetypes, page, ["njk", "liquid", "hbs"], "#filters" %}
+{% templatelangs templatetypes, page, ["njk", "liquid", "hbs", "11ty.js"], "#filters" %}

 ## Universal Filters

 Universal filters can be added in a single place and are available to multiple template engines, simultaneously.
-This is currently supported in Nunjucks, Liquid, and Handlebars.
+This is currently supported in JavaScript, Nunjucks, Liquid, and Handlebars.

 {% codetitle ".eleventy.js" %}